geobro1992/geobro1992.github.io/_cats/poetry-corner.md

 It’s Korma that I crave\
 Tough to know if my belly will behave\
-Well fortune favours the brave\
+But fortune favours the brave\
 Besides it’s too late to try and save me from\
 The esophageal spasms\
-An early gastrointestinal grave\
+A shockwave sends me to an early gastrointestinal grave\
 Coz I’m a consummate curry consumer

 These hunger pangs I need to quash\